Create Self-Signed S/MIME Certificates

 NOTE: The following steps and OpenSSL commands are executed from the command prompt (on Windows) and not in OpenSSL interactive mode.

-In this post, we are creating a new certificate authority to sign personal certificates.
+This article creates a new certificate authority to sign personal certificates.
 Execute the following command to generate the RSA private key for the new certificate authority:

 openssl genrsa -aes256 -out ca.key 4096